robertpettis/pywrangling/README.md

 ### `send_email_or_text`

 This function sends an email or text message.
+Note that, you may need to use an app password for your email account, not your usual password.
+Clarification is here, along with a link to google's gmail app password creation in the comments: https://stackoverflow.com/questions/70261815/smtplib-smtpauthenticationerror-534-b5-7-9-application-specific-password-req

 ```python
 subject = "Hello"